syncfusion-content/angular-docs/angular/Signature/overview.md

 ## Overview

-The Essential Angular2 Signature is a Plugin that is used to capture or drawing the smooth signatures.
+The Essential Angular Signature is a Plugin that is used to capture or drawing the smooth signatures.
 It captures user’s signature as vector outlines of strokes.
 Using Signature we can customize the background, stroke width and stroke color and also convert captured signature to an image format.
 It is also provided with Undo, Redo & Clear options.

 ### Key Features